Seceda-ai/slatehub/README.md

 # Slatehub

-**Slatehub** is an open‑source film, TV, commercial, and social video production management tool built with a Svelte frontend and SurrealDB backend.
+**Slatehub** is an open‑source AI assisted film, TV, commercial, and social video production management tool built with a Svelte frontend and SurrealDB backend.
 It provides GitHub‑style collaboration with organizations, projects, and role‑based access control.

 ---